tomjoht/documentation-theme-jekyll/doc_configuration_settings.md

 The configuration file contains all the settings and other details unique to that site output, such as variables, titles, output directories, build folders, and more.

-{{warning}} This theme is coded to look for specific values set by the configuration file.
-If something isn't working correctly, check to make sure that you have the configuration values that are defined here.{{end}}
+{{site.data.alerts.warning}} This theme is coded to look for specific values set by the configuration file.
+If something isn't working correctly, check to make sure that you have the configuration values that are defined here.{{site.data.alerts.end}}

 ## Configuration file options